-On behalf of the people of South East Queensland, we manage more than $10 billion of bulk water supply infrastructure and the natural catchments of the region’s water supply sources to ensure a reliable, quality water supply for 3.1 million consumers across the region.
+Seqwater manages up to $11 billion of bulk water supply infrastructure - including the SEQ Water Grid - and the natural catchments of the region’s water supply sources to ensure a reliable, quality drinking water supply for more than three million consumers across South East Queensland.

 Seqwater undertakes long term demand modelling which allows us to manage supply more efficiently, as well as enact water conservation measures and drought response plans when needed.

-On 6 July 2015, Seqwater released Water for life - a 30-year plan for providing safe, secure and cost-effective drinking water for South East Queensland.
+On 24 March 2017, Seqwater released version 2 of Water for life - our 30-year plan for providing safe, reliable and affordable drinking water for South East Queensland.
 This long-term plan will provide enough water to sustain household and business needs for our growing region.